dinoki-ai/public/README.md

 ## What is Dinoki?

 **Dinoki** is your charming and powerful desktop AI sidekick—designed specifically to transform your macOS experience.
-It’s more than just a delightful dinosaur companion roaming your screen; it's a capable assistant ready to boost productivity, automate tasks, and deliver insightful interactions, all from your desktop.
+It's more than just a delightful dinosaur companion roaming your screen; it's a capable assistant ready to boost productivity, automate tasks, and deliver insightful interactions, all from your desktop.

 Discover more at [dinoki.ai](https://dinoki.ai)